 I challenge you to come up with a better name.
 Teams of two people hold a big ball between their foreheads.
 The first pair to reach the finish line without dropping the ball wins.
 (One of the players in each pair runs backwards).
 Alternatively, pairs can hold a ball between their shoulders, ears or backs.

 The leader thinks of someone in the room who is playing the game.
-The other players take turns asking questions of an abstract nature to figure out the mystery person's identity.
+All the players, including the person of interest, take turns asking questions of an abstract nature to figure out the mystery person's identity.

 1. What animal comes to mind?